-A friend of mine was about to tear her (expensively and enviably coiffed) hair out the other day — she’d copied over some text from an old Wordperfect document into Word to start a new document, but for some reason couldn’t get rid of the DRAFT watermark.
+A friend of mine was about to tear her (expensively and enviably coiffed) hair out the other day.
+She’d copied over some text from an old Wordperfect document into Word to start a new document.
+But she couldn’t get rid of the DRAFT watermark.

-It’s not like she didn’t know how to delete watermarks in Word; all you have to do (in Word 2007, which is what she’s working with) is go to the Page Layout tab, click on the Watermark button, and choose Remove Watermark at the bottom of the menu.
+It’s not like she didn’t know how to delete watermarks in Word.
+All you have to do (in Word 2007, which is what she had) is go to the Page Layout tab, click on the Watermark button, and choose Remove Watermark at the bottom of the menu.

 But she did that … and there was STILL this big ol’ word DRAFT stuck behind the text!
 Like so: